aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

      CONNECTION_NAME = 'AWS_ATHENA'
      SCHEMA_NAME = 'retail_mini';

 The Exasol Virtual Schema is now created and can be used like a native schema within Exasol.
-We join a the <i>CITIES</i> table from our Virtual Schema stores in a
+We join a the _CITIES_ table from our Virtual Schema stores in a
-S3 bucket on AWS with the <i>MARKETS</i> table from our RETAIL schema stored on Exasol
+S3 bucket on AWS with the _MARKETS_ table from our RETAIL schema stored on Exasol

 	SELECT *